20 Cheap Items That Will End Up Costing You More

 You might think buying towels for your new apartment or house is simple—find a color your like, and then look to see what’s on sale.
 Not so fast!
 There’s nothing worse than feeling cheap, rough fabric against your skin the second you step out of the shower.
 And even worse—towels that shed all over you no matter how many times you wash them.
 Choose a set of towels that feels great and can hold up over time, like these SONOMA Goods for Life 6-Pack Ultimate Towel.
 While each one may cost a bit more, you’ll appreciate how good they feel against your skin every day.
 Then follow these 10 tricks to make them last longer.

 Buying bottled water isn’t just bad for the environment, it will drain your wallet, too.
 Some estimates peg individual water bottle consumption as costing an average of $240 a year.
 Isn’t it time you do yourself—and the earth—a favor and invest in a reusable one?
 A stainless steel Klean Kanteen bottle is better for your health than a plastic one.
-Just remember to wash it on the reg.

 4 boxes for $12